opensearch-project/documentation-website/_observing-your-data/event-analytics.md

 ## Getting started with event analytics

-To get started, choose **Observability** in OpenSearch Dashboards, and then choose **Event analytics**.
+To get started, choose **Observability** in OpenSearch Dashboards and then choose **Event analytics**.
 If you want to start exploring without adding any of your own data, choose **Add samples**, and Dashboards adds sample visualizations you can interact with.

 ## Building a query